ebailin/PresentVideoStimulus_LVNP/README.md

 13. If you hit the back key, the subject information section should still be filled out and the Number should have incremented (though the number incrementing seems to have a random bug?--esb, Aug8,2019).
 Change what needs to be changed and hit go again.
 Repeat step 12 as needed.

 14. At the end of the scanning session, copy all of the csvs onto the lab flashdrive.
 Be sure that the MRI technician has also copied all of the scans to the drive.
 Return to the lab and process according to the procedures documented in Emma's Lab Log.

-*If you're using a window computer, look up how to create a virtual python environment and then clone the repo and install pip.